Staff Profile

 Dr Kyoungmi Kim

-I was awarded a PhD in Applied Linguistics from the University of Warwick, and my PhD research focussed on discursive construction of problems in a multinational corporate workplace.
+I hold a PhD in Applied Linguistics from the University of Warwick, where my doctoral research investigated the discursive construction of problems in multinational corporate workplaces.
+I also hold an MSc in Language Teaching from the University of Edinburgh.

 Teaching